mbegan/Duo-PSModule/README.md

    ```

-Some very basic examples, it can do much more.
-I will continue to add commands and examples
+The commands implimented are listed below, if you have a specific use case ask away i'll post an example.
+If you are handy with powershell feel free to impliment additional functionality and send a PR.

-If you have a specific use case ask away i'll post an example.
+#### NOTE in most cases the Create* functions also serve to Modify if the object identifier of an existing object is provided

 ### Current Commands
 - duoAssocUserToGroup